jaysonv/py/README.md

         print(line)
 ```

 There's only one switch `-l` which runs your code on each line separately.
-Otherwise you get the whole stdin as an array of lines.
+Otherwise you get the all of stdin as an array of lines.

 ## Install